-Inspired by \citet{cheng2024bi}, for a multi-fidelity variational autoencoder we treat the collection of spatial fields observed at increasing resolutions as a single hierarchy generated from shared latent structure.
-We introduce an independent latent vector $\bz_r$ for each fidelity, which is drawn from a standard-normal prior, and all of them are concatenated into a global latent vector $\bz = (\bz_1^\top, \dots, \bz_R^\top)^\top$.
+Inspired by \citet{cheng2024bi}, for a multi-scale variational autoencoder we treat the collection of spatial fields observed at increasing resolutions as a single hierarchy generated from shared latent structure.
+We introduce an independent latent vector $\bz_r$ for each resolution, which is drawn from a standard-normal prior, and all of them are concatenated into a global latent vector $\bz = (\bz_1^\top, \dots, \bz_R^\top)^\top$.

-This latent vector is passed through convolutional layers to learn a common feature map, and then we have $R$ decoder heads that up-samples the shared feature map so that it matches the target grid size at the $r$-th fidelity, which outputs the mean of a diagonal Gaussian likelihood for $\by_r$.
+This latent vector is passed through convolutional layers to learn a common feature map, and then we have $R$ decoder heads that up-samples the shared feature map so that it matches the target grid size at the $r$-th resolution, which outputs the mean of a diagonal Gaussian likelihood for $\by_r$.
 A learnable variance $\sigma^2_r$ completes the generative model

 Inference is amortized with $R$ separate convolutional encoders, which maps its input field to the mean and log-variance of a diagonal Gaussian posterior $q_\phi(\bz_r|\by_r)$.
 Under a mean-field assumption \citep{Blei2017}, the global variational distribution factorizes as the product of these $R$ Gaussians.
-This leads to a evidence lower bound (ELBO) that is a sum over fidelities of reconstruction terms (one log-likelihood per fidelity) minus a sum of KL divergences that regularize every fidelity, with some $\beta_r \in [0,1]$ terms that allows us to tune how hard we push towards the prior \citep{higgins2017beta}.
+This leads to a evidence lower bound (ELBO) that is a sum over scales of reconstruction terms (one log-likelihood per scale) minus a sum of KL divergences that regularize every scale, with some $\beta_r \in [0,1]$ terms that allows us to tune how hard we push towards the prior \citep{higgins2017beta}.
 We optimize the resulting objective with the usual reparameterization trick \citep{Kingma2014,rezende2015} and ADAM, using mini-batches that carry observations from all resolutions.

 To estimate predictive performance comparable with our methods here, we approximate the marginal log-likelihood of a multi-resolution observation via importance-weighted sampling \citep{burda2015importance}.
-For every held-out test set member, we draw a few thousand latent samples from the variational posterior and evaluate their joint likelihood across all fidelities, and average the resulting importance weights.
+For every held-out test set member, we draw a few thousand latent samples from the variational posterior and evaluate their joint likelihood across all scales, and average the resulting importance weights.